imiller31/k8s-oline/README.md

 This is a custom Kubernetes authorization webhook that implements specific authorization rules for protecting resources with configurable prefixes.
 The webhook is implemented in Go and integrates with Kubernetes using the authorization webhook mechanism.

+WARNING: This is a partially vibe-coded PoC.
+This shouldn't be used by anyone, anywhere, for anything.

 ## Features

 - Protects resources with configurable prefix (default: `aks-automatic-`)